anthuswilliams/page-fu/doc/testing.md

 ## Testing transitions

-There's nothing special here since the routes will be invoking [[instance methods | exposeRoutingAPIs]] to perform routing side-effects so you would test them like any other API.
+There's nothing special here since the routes will be invoking [[instance methods | withRoutingAPIs]] to perform routing side-effects so you would test them like any other API.

 For example, to verify that the following route will perform a redirect in case